Medium/elegant-underline/README.md

 * A `Path`-based implementation that requires API level 19
 * A `Region`-based implementation that requires API level 1
+* A `Span`-based adaptation of the `Path`-based implementation that requires API level 19

 ![Elegant underline text decorations on Android](art/elegant-underline.png)